Cdivyam/test/git-workshop-cheatsheet.md

 ```
 # Tasks
 - Complete the task add the message- `---*Task Completed by <your_name>*---` in the format given in the brackets.
-- Add the above message below the.
+- Add the above message below the .
 - Example:

 ## Command for Git clone (block-quote + italic)